 We documented these fundamental charactersitics (along with others) and mapped them to obejctives that would help Ellie achieve her goal of successfully growing her social audience and eventually pitching her show.

-I wrote scripts and copy that appear in show and play a supporting role in social, digital and OOH environments.
+In addition to the usual verbal identity elements, I wrote scripts and copy that appear in show and play a supporting role in social, digital and OOH environments.